steeleye/recruitment-ext/full-stack/orders-filters-and-listing.md

 ## Frontend

-Create a simple web page using Angular / React or any other framework of choice for the the above filters listing.
+Create a simple web page using React for the the above filters listing.
 You can use any library for date input and price range input if needed.

 ### Filters: